mobilecoinofficial/developer-portal/README.md

 ![alt text](https://mobilecoin.com/images/heart.svg)

 You can use a local file by referencing it's root path as it would be in *this repository*.
-The interpreter will create The below image comes from /images/fog.png :
+The interpreter will create the proper resource directory on the final site to match this one.
+The below image comes from /images/fog.png :

 ![start with a slash](/images/fog.png)